abdul-swizz/py-starter/README.md

 # py-starter
-Calculator code using python for my learning purpose
+All my python code from when i start learning